DjangoGirls/tutorial/fr/css/README.md

 </html>
 ```

-Ok, on sauvegarde et on rafraîchit la page !
+Ok, on sauvegarde et on rafraichit la page !

 ![Figure 14.2][5]